mattheww/gomill/gomill_docs/sgf.rst

    :rtype: string

-An attempt to change the value of the ``SZ`` or ``CA`` property so that it doesn't match these values will raise :exc:`Valuerror` (even if the node isn't the root).
+An attempt to change the value of the ``SZ`` or ``CA`` property so that it doesn't match these values will raise :exc:`ValueError` (even if the node isn't the root).